fabiano77/eswContest/README.md

 ### Requirement(Installment)
 - Ubuntu 16.04, 18.04 (WSL2 is available)
-- Hyundai Autrun's Embedded Car
+- Hyundai Autron's Embedded Car

 ### How to Download Requirement